Lee Adams Tour of the Methow

 You are a member of Methow Valley Nordic if you have joined and paid your membership dues, or if you are a parent of a junior team or biathlon team racer.

-You are a member of Methow Trails if you have joined and paid your membership dues, if you are a season or lifetime pass holder, or if you own property that the trails use.
+You are a member of Methow Trails if you have joined and paid your membership dues, if you are an annual or lifetime pass holder, or if you are one of our trailside landowners.

 Registration is via SkiReg (click on the logo to go to the registration page)